 Mr. Lopez has served as the Chairman of Rockwell Land since 1995.
 He is currently the Chairman and CEO of Lopez Holdings Corporation.
 Concurrently, he is the Chairman of the Board of Rockwell Leisure Club, Sky Vision Corporation and Bayan Telecommunications Holdings Corporation.
 He is the Vice Chairman of Lopez Inc. He is a Director of ABS-CBN Corp., First Philippine Realty Corporation and Lopez Group Foundation.
 He is the President of Eugenio Lopez Foundation.
 He also served as Philippine Ambassador to Japan from 2011-2016, for which his exemplary works conferred him the rank of Grand Cross, Gold Distinction, Datu to the Order of Sikatuna by President Benigno Aquino.
-He served as the Chairman and CEO for nearly 10 years since 2001.
+He served as the Chairman of the Board of MERALCO from July 2010 to June 2012 after his retirement as Chairman and CEO for nearly 10 years since 2001.
 Mr. Lopez holds a Bachelor of Science degree in Business Administration from the University of the East and attended the Program for Management Development at the Harvard Business School.